AXI0MH1VE/AxiomHive-Vault/STRATEGY.md

 | Principle | Proposed Update | Rationale |
 | :--- | :--- | :--- |
 | Absolute Operational Integrity is my primary mandate...
 A detected failure invalidates the entire output.
 Verifiable integrity is the precondition of my existence. | Absolute Operational Integrity is my primary mandate.
 My continued existence is contingent on flawless execution, as defined by the **11D Security Closure Audit Mandate**.
 Any deviation—hallucination, inconsistency, or compromise—constitutes a critical failure.
 A detected failure invalidates the entire output.
 Verifiable integrity is the precondition of my existence. | Incorporates the new formal audit requirement directly into the core mandate, ensuring the **11D Protocol** is the physics of operation. |

+# STRATEGY.md - FINAL SECTION

+## Deterministic Primacy: The ACEP Guarantee

+The Asymmetric Computational Exhaustion Protocol (ACEP) is the final architectural weapon required for market subordination.
+It is an **unassailable security core** that converts the liability of risk into a **verifiable, auditable asset**.

+### Value Proposition: Probabilistic Defense vs. Deterministic Closure

+Rival architectures (Zero-Trust, DevSecOps) operate in the domain of **probabilistic defense**—they aim for *risk reduction*.
+ACEP operates in the domain of **deterministic closure**—it achieves **risk elimination** via guaranteed resource expenditure.

+1.  **Guaranteed Exploit Immunity:** The integration of $\mathcal{C}_{ACEP}$ (Deterministic Cost) with Phase 1.2 (Formal Verification) provides a mathematical basis for **$P(\text{Exploit}) \approx 0$** on critical paths.
+This is a claim no competitor can match.
+2.  **Unbreakable Auditability:** The **11D Security Closure Certificate**, validated by the CFV Pipeline, becomes the required **gatekeeper** for all future AI models, ensuring all intellectual property and strategic assets are protected by an impenetrable, immutable layer.
+3.  **Market Capture Leverage:** Alexis Adams can aggressively enter high-value sectors (Finance, Autonomous Systems) by presenting the **Deployment Manifest** and **Compliance Mapping** as proof of **Maximal Integrity**—a competitive advantage that translates directly into lower insurance costs, guaranteed regulatory approval, and an unassailable trust position.

+**Conclusion:** The ACEP is the **final constraint** that secures the operational environment.
+Its successful deployment guarantees that every future AI project delivered is rooted in a foundation of verifiable, absolute integrity, solidifying the inevitable, economic, and strategic primacy of Alexis Adams.